-In terms of modus operandi and corresponding to the above raised key governance questions in the field of culture, it is particularly noteworthy that the Agenda introduces two key tools.
-The first one is the Open Method of Coordination (OMC) as a non-binding, intergovernmental framework for policy exchange and concerted action suitable for a field such as the cultural, where competence remains at the Member State level.
-The second tool is the reinforced structured dialogue with the civil society, which may prove to be particularly vital in the cultural sectors.
+In terms of modus operandi and corresponding to the above-raised questions regarding governance in the field of culture, it is particularly noteworthy that the Agenda introduces two key tools.
+The first is the Open Method of Coordination (OMC) as a non-binding, intergovernmental framework for policy exchange and concerted action suitable for a field such as the cultural one, where competence remains at the Member State level.

-There are five priority areas, articulated around the three objectives of the Agenda, which were set by the Council in November 2008 as suitable for the implementation of the OMC.
-These areas provide the basis for the Work Plan 2008-2010 through which the Agenda for Culture becomes operational:
+Five priority areas, articulated around the three objectives of the Agenda, were set by the Council in November 2008 as suitable for the implementation of the OMC.
+These areas provide the basis for the Work plan 2008-2010 through which the Agenda for Culture becomes operational:

-- (i) improving the conditions for the mobility of artists and other professionals in the cultural field; - (ii) promoting access to culture, especially through the promotion of cultural heritage, cultural tourism, multilingualism, digitisation, synergies with education (in particular arts education) and greater mobility of collections; - (iii) developing data, statistics and methodologies in the cultural sector and improving their comparability; - (iv) maximising the potential of cultural and creative industries, in particular that of Small and Medium Size Enterprises (SMEs); - (v) promoting and implementing the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
+- (i) improving the conditions for the mobility of artists and other professionals in the cultural field; - (ii) promoting access to culture, especially through the promotion of cultural heritage, cultural tourism, multilingualism, digitisation, synergies with education (in particular arts education) and greater mobility of collections; - (iii) developing data, statistics and methodologies in the cultural sector and improving their comparability; - (iv) maximising the potential of cultural and creative industries, in particular that of small and medium sized enterprises (SMEs); - (v) promoting and implementing the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions.